Azam Khan, Shivpal skip SP MLAs meet | Politics

 - India

-Azam Khan and Shivpal Yadav on Sunday skipped the party MLAs meeting called by party Chief Akhilesh Yadav ahead of the assembly session.
+Azam Khan and Shivpal Yadav on Sunday skipped the Samajwadi Party MLAs meeting called by party Chief Akhilesh Yadav ahead of the assembly session.

 Khan, who was recently released from Sitapur Jail, is in Rampur and could not attend the meeting due to health reasons, SP leaders said.

-Besides Khan, his son Abdullah Azam and Pragatisheel Samajwadi Party Lohia (PSPL) chief, who is SP MLA from Jaswant Nagar (Etawah), also did not turn up for the meeting at SP headquarter here.
+However, in Rampur, Khan was seen visiting the district jail with his son Abdullah Azam to meet his supporters lodged there in various cases.
+Besides Khan, his son Abdullah and Pragatisheel Samajwadi Party Lohia (PSPL) chief, who is SP MLA from Jaswant Nagar (Etawah), also did not turn up for the meeting at SP headquarter here.

 ''Both Azam Khan and his son Abdullah will be attending the session tomorrow.
 Azam will sit on left of Akhilesh Yadav and will raise issues regarding the BJP government,'' SP MLA Ravidas Mehrotra said, adding that Khan could not attend the meeting due to health reasons.